How will I receive my download?

 Some audiophiles -- people who seek out the best ways to experience music -- look down on the MP3 format.
 They argue that even at the highest bit rate settings, MP3 files are inferior to CDs and vinyl records.
 But other people argue that it's impossible for the human ear to detect the difference between an uncompressed CD file and an MP3 encoded with a 320 Kbps bit rate.
 The files we sell are encoded at 320 kbps bit rate.

-I can't download my files on my smart phone or tablet.
+I can't download my files to my smart phone or tablet.
 What do I do?

 How do I get my MP3 file into iTunes?